pollyweb-org/pollyweb-docs/9 😃 Talkers/50 🤔 Prompts/1 📘 Prompt specs/04 🔘 with Options.md

     ```yaml
     Format: ONE
-    Message: 😃 What to do?
+    Statement: 😃 What to do?
     Options:
         - ID: Play
           Translation: Play music